-Additionally, all member companies will report, to USW President Leo Gerard, the amount of funds generated by the ICD program from the time the contract was signed with each company, as well as the unspent balances.
-The Gerard Letter will serve to monitor the companies' contributions and total expenditures per quarter.
+Additionally, all member companies will report to USW President Thomas Conway the amount of funds generated by the ICD program from the time the contract was signed with each company, as well as the unspent balances.
+The Conway Letter will serve to monitor the companies' contributions and total expenditures per quarter.
 A copy of these reports should be sent to the Union Chairman of the Negotiating Committee, to the Union Co-Chairs of each Local Joint Committee, and to the Executive Director of ICD.

-In addition to the Gerard Letter, a detailed breakdown of actual expenditures related to program activities must be reported by all member companies quarterly, and all expenditures must be broken down by plant.
-These reports will give ICD the capability to compare Career Development Program expenditures against site expenditure commitments (the quarterly reports).
+In addition to the Conway Letter, a detailed breakdown of actual expenditures related to program activities must be reported by all member companies quarterly, and all expenditures must be broken down by plant.
+These reports will give ICD the capability to compare Career Development Program expenditures against site expenditure commitments.